2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/dynamic-code/object-app.md

 1. `App.Data.Update(entityId, values, userName)`
 1. `App.Data.Delete(entityId, userName)`

-You can read more about this in the [App Data API Feature][app-data-api]
+You can read more about this in the [App Data API Feature](xref:Feat.AppDataApi)

 ## Using App Queries (App.Query)